 We have committed to stay within the limitations currently imposed by Concordia University’s existing Master Plan – no more than 321,220 square feet of educational buildings (designated “Institutional” in Irvine’s zoning) and no more than 1,320 dorm beds.
 Currently, the campus’s educational buildings total 243,571 square feet, and there are 1,024 dorm beds.
-We propose to demolish some older buildings and add new ones, bringing the total square footage of educational buildings to the allowed 321,220 square feet.
+Some older buildings will be demolished to make room for new ones, bringing the total square footage of educational buildings to the allowed 321,220 square feet.
 We are also proposing to add one new dorm building, which will bring the total bed count to the allowed 1,320.

 How much more traffic will be generated by the proposed master Plan revisions?

 The Environmental Impact Report’s traffic count studies were conducted in October 2014 and April 2015, on days and times reflecting normal Concordia University Fall and Spring semester traffic, and during a Spring weekend with multiple events scheduled on campus.
 The traffic counts showed the university currently generates approximately 4,732 average daily trips (ADT), with 360 ADT during the morning peak hour (8 to 9 a.m.) and 421 ADT in the afternoon peak (4:30 to 5:30 p.m.).
-Using the Irvine Transportation Analysis Model, the EIR’s traffic study yielded the following projections for new trips from the proposed Master Plan revisions, showing that traffic is expected to rise by about 1,500 average daily trips will not rise above this level during Phases One and Two.
+Concordia committed that average daily trips will not rise above this level during Phases One and Two.

 What is being done to address projected increases in traffic?

 According to the City’s EIR, “The recommended improvements at the intersection of Ridgeline Drive/University Drive for future scenarios, which are consistent with the City’s proposed intersection improvement project, would address the proposed project’s impact under the Existing Plus Project traffic analysis scenario.”
 In addition to paying the university’s fair share for the proposed improvements at the Ridgeline Drive/University Drive intersection, the Master Plan update includes an additional outgoing traffic lane from Concordia East.
 A traffic signal at Ridgeline Drive and Concordia East will be evaluated by the City after the completion of the Ridgeline Drive/University Drive intersection improvements are completed.